Skip to main content

 Speakers:

-• Chair: Ed Lang, Social Value Portal
+• Chair: Ed Lang, Head of Strategic Advisory, Social Value Portal

-• Katy Sneyd, Maximus UK
+• Katy Sneyd, Social Value Lead, Maximus UK

 How To: Make Social Value core to your brand